 Co-founder of Atlanta digital agency Simple Tiger Sean Smith speculates that the Times leaked report “may be genuinely one of the key documents of this digital media age”

-Harvard media commentator Neiman Journalism Lab give us a sharp analysis of the highlights of the report.
+Harvard media commentator Neiman Journalism Lab gives us a sharp analysis of the highlights of the report.
 If you’re after a truncated version with a bit more substance that tells you why this thing is so important, hop on over to Joshua Benton’s post.

 For the most part, The Times report has been publically lauded as a frank, honest and accurate assessment.
 Criticism of the findings has been few and far between.
 Kind-of-competitor Vox is one of the publishers mentioned in the report as an online innovator, prepared to experiment with digital formats.
 Their take on the Times report is relatively contrarian, offering a well-informed (albeit slightly biased) critique.
 If you’re after a little balance to the overwhelmingly positive debate, check this one out.

-Better yet, if you do have a half hour to spare in the gym, on your morning walk or while you travel to work, listen in to Robert Rose and Joe Pullizi from Content marketing Institute discuss the ramifications of this report in glorious detail on Episode 27 of their PNR This Old Marketing Podcast.
+Better yet, if you do have a half hour to spare in the gym, on your morning walk or while you travel to work, listen in to Robert Rose and Joe Pulizzi from Content marketing Institute discuss the ramifications of this report in glorious detail on Episode 27 of their PNR This Old Marketing Podcast.

 If you want our take, there’s not a whole bunch more we can add to the analysis that hasn’t already been said.
 We did pick out three crucial quotes from the report that have an eerily sage reminder for our online marketing strategies.